 Provide Training for Managers

 Managing conflict is not a skill that comes easily to everyone, so don’t assume that managers will automatically know how to do it.
 Line managers are often catapulted into senior roles because they have technical or specialist expertise – but they are not necessarily equipped with the soft people management skills they need to successfully lead a team.
 Provide managers with support and training to give them frameworks and techniques to manage difficult conversations and smooth troubled waters in their team.
+The best HR software will include a portal for employees to share resources and training documents to help everyone stay on track.

 It’s also important to pay attention to communication style.
 Managers often also need help in understanding how to create dialogue within their teams.
 Dig deep and you will find that an over-reliance on email, for example, is often at the root of workplace conflict.
 Digital communication comes without the nuances of facial expression and body language, and emails can often come across as terse or dictatorial, even if that’s not what the sender intended.
 Balancing face-to-face communication with email is a good way to stop these kind of misunderstandings arising.
 Consider banning internal email for one day a week or month, or for a whole week in order to encourage staff to have face-to-face, or at least phone, conversations, and prevent misinterpretations and misunderstandings.